Lillian Anderson Turner Alexander: Activism and club work

 Alexander was one of the earliest life members of the NAACP and sat on its board of directors from 1924 to her death.
+In 1924 Alexander became a board member of the NAACP, and she is also supposedly one of the organization's earliest life members.
+However she was more than just a member.
+Alexander was the treasurer of the Crisis, the official magazine of the NAACP and was Chairman of the nominating committee for the NAACP.
+Alexander and DuBois were very close friends.
+They exchanged many letters, somediscussing DuBois and his wife coming up to Alexander's summer home, and some pertaining to the NAACP and the Crisis.
+Lillian Alexander attended the 1933 Amenia conference.
+It has been speculated that her appointment to the NAACP’s nominating committee in October of that year came out of this conference.

 She was a member of the Committee of Management of the West 137 Street Branch of the YWCA for 35 years, and served on the board of directors for the YWCA of the City of New York.

 In 1934, Governor Herbert H. Lehman appointed her to the Commission on Urban Colored Population.

 She was a member of the board of governors of the Warwick State Training School for Boys and the National Housing Conference.
 She also was a member of the Board of Management of the Columbus Hill Day Nursery.

 Alexander founded Club Caroline, a cooperative housing project in Harlem for working girls, sponsored by the Association for the Proper Housing of Girls.
+Club Caroline was a housing project created for single black working women in Harlem.
+While the date of when it was founded is unclear, it is known that the club got their funding from Caroline Phelps Stokes Fund.
+This trust funded many charities and organizations with one notable organization being the Brookings Institution.
+Another clear connection is that Alexander used her connections through the 137th YWCA board to help her with Club Caroline.
+Two of the known members of the board of Club Caroline, Ethel May Caution and Ruth Roberts also served on the board of the 137th YWCA.
+While not much is written about Club Caroline there is one article that was written for the Federal Writers Project during the Great Depression.
+This article highlights the work being done by the group as well as the growth of the organization during the time of the depression.
+The article also sings the praise of the organization saying that “the humanitarian work started by this group belongs to the ages.”

 Remarriage

 On June 10, 1918, Lillian Turner married Dr. Ernest R. Alexander.
 He was a well-known physician at Harlem Hospital, and the couple lived in the Sugar Hill area of Harlem.
 They hosted an exclusive annual picnic at Green Lake, New York where attendees were known for being the "in" crowd.
 Attendees included Ethel Ray Nance and Regina M. Anderson.